Can Parakeets Live or Survive Outside in the Wild?

 • Availability of food and access to water

-• Ability to understand the surrounding and environment
+• Ability to understand the surroundings and environment

 • Adaptation to the hardships of the wild

-• Age is also a great factor for survival
+• Age is also a great factor in survival

 • Parakeet’s health and strength